28.3: The Next step - The Kinome and Activation of Kinases at the Cell Membrane

 The Kinome

 There are 518 different protein kinases (about 1.7% of the human genome), and as a group, they are the key players in most eukaryotic signaling pathways.
 Collectively, they are referred to as the kinome.
-They help regulate every aspect of cell life, including metabolism, cell growth, differentiation, and division, as well as programmed cell death.
+They help regulate every aspect of cellular life, including metabolism, cell growth, differentiation, cell division, and programmed cell death.
 In humans, most (388) are Ser/Thr kinases.
 There are 90 tyrosine kinases, and 40 are classified as atypical.
 In this section, we will focus on the AGC kinases (60 in total), which include Protein Kinase A (PKA), Protein Kinase C (PKC), and Protein Kinase B (PKB, also known as AKT).
 We'll wait for another section to explore Protein Kinase G (PKG), which is activated by cGMP, not AMP.
 We'll also study the receptor tyrosine kinases (RTKs)

-Luckily, kinases can be grouped into families based on structure and mechanism.
+Luckily, kinases can be grouped into families based on their structures and mechanisms.
 The ones directly activated by the second messengers cAMP (Protein Kinase A) and DAG (Protein Kinase C) are members of one family of kinases, the AGC Protein Kinase family.
 The clustered families of protein kinases are shown in Figure \(\PageIndex{1}\).

 Figure \(\PageIndex{1}\): The family of protein kinases. https://peerj.com/articles/126/.
 Illustration reproduced courtesy of Cell Signaling Technology, Inc. (www.cellsignal.com)

-Luckily, most of the kinases, which catalyze the phosphorylation of the OH-containing side chains (Tyr, Ser, and Thr) of proteins, have similar catalytic sites.
+Luckily, most kinases, which catalyze the phosphorylation of OH-containing amino acid side chains (Tyr, Ser, and Thr) on proteins, have similar catalytic sites.
 Given that phosphorylation of proteins often acts as an on/off switch for protein activity and function, it makes great sense that the catalytic site of protein kinases is not available for substrate binding and/or catalysis in the off state.
-Protein kinases have catalytic and activation loops, and conformational changes upon activation of protein kinases typically involve the movement of the activation loop and the rearrangement of the catalytic residues.
-These conformational changes are often initiated by phosphorylation by another upstream active protein kinase of key groups in the activation loop!
+Protein kinases have catalytic and activation loops, and conformational changes upon activation typically involve movement of the activation loop and rearrangement of the catalytic residues.
+These conformational changes are often initiated by phosphorylation of key groups in the activation loop by an upstream active protein kinase!
 Figure \(\PageIndex{2}\) illustrates another representation of the various families of protein kinases and their shared structural features.

 Pane (A) displays the nine eukaryotic and one atypical protein kinase groups, along with their respective numbers of kinases, structures, and inhibitors (indicated in black), as well as mutations (in red) and single-nucleotide polymorphisms (SNPs) (in green).
 Here, the atypical protein kinases are defined as all non-eukaryotic protein kinases, including non-protein kinase-like kinases.
-The middle of Panel (B) illustrates the activation and catalytic loops, as well as other common features found in the active sites of protein kinases.
+The middle of Panel (B) illustrates the activation and catalytic loops, as well as other common features of protein kinase active sites.
 The left and right parts of Panel (B) show two different kinases.
 The protein kinase domain of epidermal growth factor receptor (EGFR) is shown on the left, and the Ser/Thr protein kinase domain of mTOR (mammalian or mechanistic Target Of Rapamycin), a protein we will explore in a separate section, is shown on the right.

 AGC Kinases